Gimme gimme gimme

 Don’t you think that maybe Santa Baby has more things on his mind than just filling up each house with a heap of toys?
 Or at least he should.
 When did Christmas become so focused on the getting?

 We can’t let commercialism eat Christmas.
 Showing the next generation what’s really important – family, time with your loved ones, helping those who are in need, health and happiness – means making more of an effort than whipping out the ol’ plastic, but effort means something too.
 Christmas should MEAN something.
 As parents, I feel as though it is important to teach our kids what it means to give, and how one can benefit from being a giver rather than always being a recipient.
 It’s hard, though, especially when our kids see all of the cool toys and gadgets their friends have.
 It’s even harder when even their emails are inundated with Black Friday and Cyber Monday shopping specials.
-It’s hard when STUFF is in their face all of the time.
+It’s hard when all of this STUFF is in their face all of the time.
+Of course they want to cool gadgets and toys – tech and otherwise – their friends have.
 How do we get our kids to focus on the important things during the holiday season?

 I so don’t have the answer.
 I’ve been looking around, reading all sorts of parenting blogs, trying to see if there is a magic formula.
 I don’t think there is, though.
 I think our best choice is to do our best to show kids what IS important, and that may very well be different for you and your family than it is for me and mine.
 I don’t know what that is for every family.
 Take the time, figure out what matters to you, and then take the time to know what you want your kids to see.
 To learn.
 What is important to you about the holidays?
 What is the message you want your kids to learn?